 Your data is essential to keeping your business running.
-It is what drives the need for storage technology that provides agility, lowers your risk of data loss, and lowers the costs of risk mitigation.
+It is what drives the need for data restore technologies that provides agility, lowers your risk of data loss, and lowers the costs of risk mitigation.

-Heading into 2014, it’s important to know your system is safe from vital data loss; to protect your data effectively and economically, we’ve put together some guidelines on some of the most important data storage and recovery technologies available, and a basic explanation of each for you to know if it should be a part of your data restore program.
+Heading into 2014, it’s important to know your system is safe from vital data loss; to protect your data effectively and economically, we’ve put together some guidelines on some of the most important data restore technologies available, and a basic explanation of each for you to know if it should be a part of your data restore program.

-What is RAID and What you Can Do To avoid Recovery
+What is RAID and what can you do to avoid data recovery?

-1. RAID (redundant array of independent (or inexpensive disks), is a recovery platform used only for making a real time backup of your hard drive.
+RAID (redundant array of independent, or inexpensive, disks), is a recovery platform used only for making a real time backup of your hard drive.
 Each RAID configuration has its own specific function.
 Whether its for performance or data protection, RAID should be in place if you have vital data that you cannot replace or backup after a hard drive failure or another problem that puts your data at risk of a RAID data recovery scenario.

 At its simplest level, RAID combines many disks into one logical drive.
 There are 12 levels of RAID, including:

-Striped Set — A RAID o setup splits data evenly between two or more disks.
+Striped Set: A RAID 0 setup splits data evenly between two or more disks.
 It is important to note that RAID 0 was not one of the original RAID levels, and is not redundant.
 If one drive crashes, your server will need to be restored from a backup.